-On February 7, 2022 the Company granted 800,000 PSU's to employees.
+On February 7, 2022, the Company granted 800,000 PSU's to non-executive directors as part of their compensation.
 Under the PSU plan executive employees will receive the Company's common shares at no cost at the end of the vesting period which is based on achieving annual performance milestones during the specified vesting period.
-At July 31, 2022 no PSU's had vested.
 The PSU value is determined based on the fair value of the Company's common shares at the grant date and amortized over the vesting period.
-The Company recognizes the share based compensation expense over the vesting terms and recognized \$28,603 for the year ended July 31, 2022.
+The Company recognizes the share-based compensation expense over the vesting terms.